 Learning how to interact with others of diverse backgrounds and learning how to communicate across cultures helps you make a difference in the lives of others in your community.

 Some of our clients include Anschutz Medical Center, Denver Health Hospital, Children’s Hospital, University of Colorado, Regis University, Rocky Vista and school districts across the nation.

 Each of Common Ground International’s language solutions are specifically designed to help individuals and companies better manage their diverse workforce, and improve their service to current and potential clientele.

 - English and Spanish Interpretation Services

 Founders & Owners

-Rory and Leslie now have a bilingual family, and a wonderful team of language professionals here in Colorado and throughout Central America that they enjoy working with as they carry out Common Ground’s mission.
-You can learn more about Rory Foster on Facebook, LinkedIn, & Google +.
+Rory and Leslie have a bilingual family, and a wonderful team of language professionals in the United States and throughout Central and South America that they enjoy working with as they carry out Common Ground’s mission- “impacting communities through language.”.
+You can learn more about the Fosters on Facebook, LinkedIn, & Google +.
 Follow Common Ground on Facebook & Twitter

 Karen Quintero Castañeda – Un Poco de Todo Specialist

 Karen is a Venezuelan journalist who is currently living in Argentina.
 After spending one year in Ireland as an English language immersion program student, she gained interest in the education field and started working with students and teachers over the world.